-The Board appointed Lisa Jones the Company Secretary on 8 November 2021 following the resignation of Stuart Usher.
-Ms Jones' qualifications and experience are set out in the directors' report on page 9 of the 2022 Annual Report.
+Lisa Jones was appointed as the Company Secretary on 8 November 2021.
+Ms Jones' qualifications and experience are set out in the directors' report on page 13 of the 2023 Annual Report.

-The Company Secretary reports directly to the Board through the Chair, and all directors will have access to the Company Secretary for all Board and governance related issues.
+The Company Secretary reports directly to the Board through the Chair and is accountable on all matters relating to the proper functioning of the Board.
+All directors will have access to the Company Secretary for all Board and governance related issues.